medic/cht-core/.github/ISSUE_TEMPLATE/z_release_major.md

 - [ ] Create a new release branch from `master` named `<major>.<minor>.x` in `cht-core`.
 Notify the community by creating a post titled `<major>.<minor>.<patch> Beta Releases` in the [development](https://forum.communityhealthtoolkit.org/c/development/7) category of the CHT forum using this [template](https://forum.communityhealthtoolkit.org/new-topic?title=%3Cmajor%3E.%3Cminor%3E.%3Cpatch%3E%20Beta%20Releases&body=I%27ve%20just%20created%20the%20%60%3Cmajor%3E.%3Cminor%3E.x%60%20release%20branch.%20Please%20be%20aware%20that%20any%20further%20changes%20intended%20for%20this%20release%20will%20have%20to%20be%20merged%20to%20%60master%60%20then%20backported.%20Thanks%21&category=development).
 - [ ] Build a beta named `<major>.<minor>.<patch>-beta.1` by creating a lightweight git tag (e.g. `git tag <major>.<minor>.<patch>-beta.1`) and then push the created tag.
+  - [ ] Wait for the CI to complete successfully.
   - [ ] Once the CI completes successfully notify the community by adding a comment in the forum post created above using this template:
 ```
 I’ve just created the `<major>.<minor>.<patch>-beta.1` tag.
 Please let me know if there’s any final update we need to make.
 If all is good, then in 24h, I will start the release.
 Thanks!
 ```
-- [ ] The beta tag will automatically trigger the scalability build.
-Once it passes, check for the scalability results [here](https://github.com/medic/scalability-results/tree/main/results).
+  - [ ] Run the [scalability suite](https://github.com/medic/cht-core/actions/workflows/scalability.yml) against the beta build.
+Once the scalability suite completes successfully, check the result artifacts that have been uploaded to [the scalbility results repo](https://github.com/medic/scalability-results) and make sure there are no regressions compared to the previous release.
 More info in the  [scalability documentation](https://github.com/medic/cht-core/blob/master/tests/scalability/README.md).
 - [ ] Go to the [Issues tab](https://github.com/medic/cht-core/issues) and filter the issues with `is:issue label:"Affects: 4.x.x" ` , replace `4.x.x` with the previous version number.
 Add any open "known issues" from the prior release that were not fixed in this release.
 Done by adding the correct `Affects: 4.x.x` label.
 - [ ] Add release notes to the [Core Framework Releases](https://docs.communityhealthtoolkit.org/core/releases/) page:
   - [ ] Create a new document for the release in the [releases folder](https://github.com/medic/cht-docs/tree/main/content/en/core/releases).